LaunchCodeEducation/data-analysis-curriculum/content/spreadsheet-mastery/exercises-2/_index.md

 **Before submitting, confirm:**
 - All PivotTables display data correctly and update with slicer/timeline changes
-- Formatting is professional and consistent across components
+- Formatting is professional, and components use a variety of different formatting options to showcase possibilities for final dashboard product
-- Charts are visually appealing and complement their respective PivotTables
+- Charts are visually appealing and complement their respective PivotTables.
+- Charts have appropriate titles and labels
 - Worksheets are properly organized and labeled
 - Interactive controls (slicers/timelines) function as expected